 Great afternoons, birding and at last autumn is upon us!

-With five sightings of South Polar Skua being seen off the Isles of Scilly in the last couple of months, my good friend John Pegden organised three Pelagics to try and see this species, twelve of us finally agreed to go across on the 24th August.
+With five sightings of South Polar Skua being seen off the Isles of Scilly in the last couple of months, my good friend John Pegden organised three Pelagics to try and see this species.
+Twelve of us finally agreed to go across on the 24th of August.

-I met up with Dan Pointon, Mark Sutton and John Pegdan and we headed down late morning.
-The journey down was full of optimism and conversation that we could see this rare bird, better to be out at sea than sat at home thinking what if!.
-Anyway, we called in at Cape Cornwall late afternoon and we all got great views of a Melodious Warbler, only my fourth for Britain.
+I met up with Dan Pointon, Mark Sutton and John Pegdan, and we headed down late morning.
+The journey down was full of optimism and conversation that we could see this rare bird; better to be out at sea than sitting at home thinking what if!.
+Anyway, we called in at Cape Cornwall late afternoon, and we all got great views of a Melodious Warbler, only my fourth for Britain.

 Melodious Warbler